srajsavong/srajsavong/role_permission.md

 > locations restricted: In some case, you want to restrict actions for one or some locations.
 The value of the action is now an array of ids of location.

-We could add special actions like `send-email` or `export` as actions or as nested actions if we need to go deeper in a component
+We could add special actions like `send-email` or `export` as actions

 ```json
   {